Your photography mentor — always with you, always ready.

 Several of your photos speak about how small a person can feel next to an animal or a space.
 The rhino beside the vehicle, the child's hand on the elephant, and the climber inside the cave all turn size into a lived feeling rather than just a fact.

-This is a real voice portrait from a real photographer.
+A real Voice Portrait from a real photographer.
 Imagine what yours would reveal.